NIVANorge/Mobius2/docs/mobiviewdocs/sensitivity.md

 - [MCMC](mcmc.html), or Markov Chain Monte Carlo, is an advanced form of Bayesian sensitivity and uncertainty analysis.
 It finds the posterior likelihood distribution of the set of parameter values, allowing you both to see how certain/uncertain a given parameter set is (given a likelihood structure of the observed data) and how correlated pairs of parameters are.
 - [Variance-based sensitivity](variance.html) allows you to explore how much the variance of a chosen result statistic is affected by the variation of each selected parameter, giving you a sense of what parameters it is the most sensitive to.

+If you need a more complex setup than the one you can make in MobiView2, we recommend that you use [mobipy](../mobipydocs/mobipy.html) to script it yourself instead.

 ## The common setup

 Apart from the [simple parameter perturbation](simplesensitivity.html) setup, all the advanced forms of autocalibration and sensitivity analysis ([autocalibration](autocalibration.html), [MCMC](mcmc.html) and [variance-based sensitivity](variance.html)) share a common part of their setup: